Min Gu: Career

 He was awarded the Chang Jiang Chair Professorship (Ministry of Education, China, 2007), the World Class University Professorship (Ministry of Education, South Korea, 2009), Einstein Professorship (Chinese Academy of Sciences, 2010), and Australian Laureate Fellowship (Australian Research Council, 2010).
 He is a recipient of the W. H. Steel Prize (Australian Optical Society, 2011), the Ian Wark Medal and Lecture (Australian Academy of Science, 2014), the Boas Medal (Australian Institute of Physics, 2015), and the Victoria Prize for Science and Innovation in Physical Sciences (2016).
 In 2019, he received the Dennis Gabor Award from the International Society for Optics and Photonics (SPIE).
+Gu is also the recipient of the Emmett N. Leith Medal from Optica.

 He was a Finalist of the Australian Innovation Competition (2013), and a winner of the People's Choice KCA Research Commercialisation Award (2015).